Sherri Duskey Rinker

-Sherri Duskey Rinker is a bestseller author from Illinois.
+Sherri Duskey Rinker is an American author from Illinois.
 Her works include the picture books Steam Train and Goodnight Construction Site series and novels Revver the Speedway Squirrel and its sequel.

 Biography

 For 25 years, Rinker worked as a graphic designer.
 She credits Virginia Lee Burton and her grandmother for her passion for picture books.
 AG Ford is the illustrator or Rinker's children's books.

 Rinker had a difficult early life.
 She lives in St. Charles, Illinois, with her husband and children.